JunaidJameel/Bill-Splitter/README.md

 # 💸 Bill Splitter

 An intuitive and visually engaging Flutter application to split bills among friends or group members.
-This app combines beautiful UI with interactive sliders and avatars, allowing you to distribute a bill easily and fairly.
+This app combines beautiful UI with interactive sliders, animations, Custom painter and avatars, allowing you to distribute a bill easily and fairly.
+Clone it and make it grow with backend.

 ---